 Checking in is easy; there's a big covered entry way that leads to a warm lobby.
 The renovation made use of the original building as the new ski club and honored the original design by making use of stone throughout the lodge.

 Warm wood accents and plenty of windows make the lodge feel both timeless and western in feel.
 The staff is efficient and welcoming and got me off to my room right away.
-The rooms are modern in feel with lush linens, good bath products and plenty of natural light.
+The rooms are modern in feel with lush linens, good bath products and plenty of natural light (they remind me of this St. Moritz Resort).
 Rooms span from suites to standards.
 One of my favorite family rooms had a set of bunk beds tucked into an alcove -- a clever and efficient use of space.

 Location is everything when it comes to ski lodges.
 Great design won't cut it without awesome access to the powder.
 Like Alta Lodge, Snowpine has excellent access to the slopes.
 But you will have to wrestle with the infamous Alta Rope tow.
 To get to lessons at the Albion base (where the ski school is) or to head up the mountain at the main base with the Collins Lift, you'll have to "tow the line."
 Over at Alta Lodge, you can ski right to a high speed lift.
 I find the tow kind of charming in its ability to slow me down and enjoy the views.